-The course is available for Ballarat, Brisbane, Canberra, Melbourne, North Sydney and Strathfield campus.
+The course is available at Ballarat, Brisbane, Canberra, Melbourne, North Sydney, Strathfield.

 The Doctor of Philosophy (PhD) is awarded for high-level research and, as such, it is expected that candidates will make a contribution to knowledge in their chosen field.
 A PhD may be undertaken by three different means: